 Audit Scotland's report on Improving Public Service Efficiency identified that public bodies will need to improve productivity and efficiency in the delivery of public services to meet continued demands on public spending.
-Audit Scotland concluded that public bodies will need to take a more fundamental approach to identifying priorities, improving the productivity of public services, and improving collaboration and joint working.
+Audit Scotland concluded that fundamental approach to identifying priorities, improving the productivity of public services, and improving collaboration and joint working.
 A Good Practice Checklist was produced to help leaders in public bodies check and challenge their approach and ultimately support better productivity and efficiency.